divyanshugarg/springFeignBuilder/README.md

 # How to Override/Enable/Disable any Basic features:
 Although we created Feign basic configuration as per best practice.
 But it is also true that one size can't be fit for all.
 Considering it, I provided the option to override/enable/disable any configuration/features via passing corresponding property value in your service application property file.
 Refer [com.vads.springFeignBuilder.properties.FeignProperties](https://github.com/divyanshugarg/springFeignBuilder/blob/main/src/main/java/com/vads/springFeignBuilder/properties/FeignProperties.java) and [com.vads.springFeignBuilder.configuration.FeignBasicConfiguration](https://github.com/divyanshugarg/springFeignBuilder/blob/main/src/main/java/com/vads/springFeignBuilder/configuration/FeignBasicConfiguration.java) class to get more insight.
 As an example,
-1. if you don't want to use OkHttp as Feign default client then you can disable it via setting `spring.common.lib.feign.ok.client.enabled` property value as `false`.
+1. if we don't want to use OkHttp as Feign default client then we can disable it via setting `spring.common.lib.feign.ok.client.enabled` property value as `false`.
-2. Another, suppose you want to set your http client connection timeout as 5 seconds, then you can define it via setting `spring.common.lib.feign.httpClient.connectionTimeout` property value as `5000`.
+2. Another, suppose we want to set http client connection-timeout as 5 seconds, then we can define it via setting `spring.common.lib.feign.httpClient.connectionTimeout` property value as `5000` in application property file.
 3. If we want to exclude any header value added by default in each request, we can do so via using `@FilterHeaders`annotation.
 Refer 'com.vads.springFeignBuilder.webclient.JsonplaceholderClient#getPostById' .
 4. If we want to inculde more headers apart from default set or want to override any default set header's value, we can do so via using `@RequestMapping`annotation.
 Refer 'com.vads.springFeignBuilder.webclient.JsonplaceholderClient#getPostById' .